Depictions of Muhammad: Charlie Hebdo

 On 2 November 2010, the office of the French satirical weekly newspaper Charlie Hebdo at Paris was attacked with a firebomb and its website hacked, after it had announced plans to publish a special edition with Muhammad as its “chief editor”, and the title page with a cartoon of Muhammad had been pre-issued on social media.

 In September 2012, the newspaper published a series of satirical cartoons of Muhammad, some of which feature nude caricatures of him.
 In January 2013, Charlie Hebdo announced that they would make a comic book on the life of Muhammad.
 In March 2013, Al-Qaeda's branch in Yemen, commonly known as Al-Qaeda in the Arabian Peninsula (AQAP), released a hit list in an edition of their English-language magazine Inspire.
 The list included Stéphane Charbonnier, Lars Vilks, three Jyllands-Posten employees involved in the Muhammad cartoon controversy, Molly Norris from the Everybody Draw Mohammed Day and others whom AQAP accused of insulting Islam.

 On 7 January 2015, the office was attacked again with 12 shot dead, including Stéphane Charbonnier, and 11 injured.
+A May 3, 2015, event held in Garland, Texas, held by American activists Pamela Geller and Robert Spencer, was the scene of a shooting by two individuals who were later themselves shot and killed outside the event.
+Police officers assisting in security at the event returned fire and killed the two gunmen.
+The event offered a $10,000 prize and was said to be in response to the January 2015 attacks on Charlie Hebdo.
+One of the gunmen was identified as a former terror suspect, known to the Federal Bureau of Investigation.

-On 16 October 2020, middle-school teacher Samuel Paty was killed and beheaded after showing Charlie Hebdo cartoons depicting Muhammad during a class on freedom of speech.
+On 16 October 2020, middle-school teacher Samuel Paty was killed and beheaded after showing Charlie Hebdo cartoons depicting Muhammad during a class discussion on freedom of speech.